JuliaBaucher/AgenticScreeningDemo/README.md

 Output Metrics: execution and funnel metrics are computed from Step Functions execution history and S3-stored decision data and shared in the UI.

 This approach is compliant with the challenge requirements and production-oriented.
-The architecture supports high application volume through AWS serverless components and enables multilingual processing because the LLM can semantically interpret input text in different languages and return structured output in English.
+The architecture supports high application volume through AWS serverless components and enables multilingual processing, as the LLM can semantically interpret input in different languages and return structured output in English.

 The system uses deterministic rules for scoring and decision-making, ensuring auditability and consistency.
 Rejection reason codes and full traceability support regulatory compliance requirements such as EEOC standards.
 The architecture anticipates integration with ATS systems, scheduling tools, and candidate communication workflows, preserving a positive candidate experience while remaining modular.

 It is aligned with orchestration principles: execution authority through predefined steps; clear boundaries for LLM usage (the LLM is constrained to specific steps); durable memory and state management using S3 and Step Functions; fully traceable, controlled autonomy with the final decision available for human oversight; and full measurability with execution and business metrics available in the UI and in CloudWatch.

 In terms of prompt approach, I clarified regulatory requirements such as EEOC, evaluated architectural trade-offs between database and S3 storage, and adopted a phased approach — designing the orchestration flow first, building the UI in parallel, and later adding metrics capabilities.

-Next steps: integrate external systems (scheduling, candidate communication, ATS), support voice input, implement richer business logic, add SQS for burst handling, introduce a database for configuration and persistence, and incorporate analytics tools.
+Next steps include integrating external systems (scheduling, candidate communication, ATS), supporting voice input, implementing richer business logic, add SQS for burst handling, introducing a database for configuration and persistence, and incorporating analytics tools.